-Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period Domestic equity funds (1) Real asset funds (2) Fixed income funds (3) International equity funds (4) Multi-asset fund (5) Hedge fund of funds (6) \$ 111,353,574 54,759,493 49,861,897 43,918,881 39,713,033 16,824,948 \$ 8,694,524 4,965,022 4,166,295 1,960,164 None None Daily, Monthly, None Qtrly, None Daily, Monthly, None Daily, None Monthly Quarterly 1-5 days, N/A 90 Days, N/A 31 days, N/A 1-2 days, N/A 15 days 70 days Total investments measured at NAV \$ 316,431,826
+Fair Value c Unfunded Commitments Redemption Frequency Redemption Notice Period Domestic equity funds (1) Real asset funds (2) Fixed income funds (3) International equity funds (4) Diversifying alternatives (5) \$ 111,353,574 54,759,493 49,861,897 43,918,881 56,537,981 \$ 8,694,524 4,965,022 4,166,295 1,960,164 None Daily, monthly, none Qtrly, none Daily, monthly, none Daily, none Monthly, qtrly 1-5 days, N/A 90 Days, N/A 31 days, N/A 1-2 days, N/A 15 -70 days Total investments measured at NAV \$ 316,431,826

-- (1) Domestic equity funds Domestic equity funds reported at net asset value consist of 20 limited partnerships and collective investment funds with various investment objectives.
+- (1) Domestic Equity Funds Domestic equity funds reported at net asset value consist of 20 limited partnerships and collective investment funds with various investment objectives.
 The domestic equity funds are diversified by investment type with respect to the underlying company size, industry and other factors.
 The funds have redemption features from daily to non-redeemable.
-The non-redeemable funds total \$22.7 million. - (2) Real asset funds Real asset funds stated at net asset value consist of 12 limited partnerships and limited liability corporations.
+The non-redeemable funds total \$22.7 million. - (2) Real Asset Funds Real asset funds stated at net asset value consist of 12 limited partnerships and limited liability corporations.
 65% of the real asset funds stated at net asset value consists of an investment in a core-style, open-end real estate fund that holds a strategically diversified portfolio of real estate assets across the four main property types in major markets throughout the United States.
 The primary performance objective is to combine an attractive income yield with long-term capital growth.
-This fund allows for quarterly redemptions with 90 days notice and values its underlying real estate investments using income, cost and sales comparison approaches.
+This fund allows for quarterly redemptions with ninety days notice and values its underlying real estate investments using income, cost and sales comparison approaches.
 The remaining real estate investments valued at net asset value consist primarily of investments in limited partnerships and limited liability corporations that are diversified by investment type and cannot be redeemed.
-Instead, the nature of the investments in these limited partnerships and limited liability corporations are that distributions are received through the liquidation of the underlying properties over 7 to 10 years. - (3) Fixed income funds Fixed income funds stated at net asset value include 13 funds that seek results which correspond generally to the price and yield performance of a particular index or to produce returns in excess of the total rate of return of a particular benchmark.
+Instead, the nature of the investments in these limited partnerships and limited liability corporations are that distributions are received through the liquidation of the underlying properties over seven to ten years. - (3) Fixed Income Funds Fixed income funds stated at net asset value include 13 funds that seek results which correspond generally to the price and yield performance of a particular index or to produce returns in excess of the total rate of return of a particular benchmark.

 The funds include both domestic and international fixed income investments.
 Redemption frequencies vary from daily to monthly to none.
-The non-redeemable funds total \$12.0 million. - (4) International equity funds International equity funds stated at net asset value consist of collective investment funds that invest in global equity securities.
-54% of the international equity funds stated at net asset value consists of an investment in a global minimum volatility index fund, which seeks to track the investment results of an index composed of global equities that, in the aggregate, have lower volatility characteristics relative to the broader markets. - (5) Multi-asset fund The multi-asset fund's objective is to generate absolute risk adjusted returns over time by utilizing a multi-asset investing approach through a combination of strategic asset allocation and tactical portfolio management and by balancing risk across and within a broad array of asset classes.
-The fund is redeemable monthly with 15 days notice. - (6) Hedge fund of funds The hedge fund of funds is a limited partnership which invests in a portfolio of funds.
+The non-redeemable funds total \$12.0 million.

+- (4) International Equity Funds International equity funds stated at net asset value consist of collective investment funds that invest in global equity securities.
+54% of the international equity funds stated at net asset value consists of an investment in a global minimum volatility index fund, which seeks to track the investment results of an index composed of global equities that, in the aggregate, have lower volatility characteristics relative to the broader markets. - (5) Diversifying Alternatives Diversifying alternatives consist of a multi-asset fund and a hedge fund of funds.
+The multi-asset fund's objective is to generate absolute risk adjusted returns over time by utilizing a multi-asset investing approach through a combination of strategic asset allocation and tactical portfolio management and by balancing risk across and within a broad array of asset classes.
+The fund is redeemable monthly with fifteen days notice.
+The hedge fund of funds is a limited partnership which invests in a portfolio of funds.
 The underlying funds generally implement non-traditional or alternative investment strategies.
-The hedge fund of funds is redeemable quarterly with 70 days notice.
+The hedge fund of funds is redeemable quarterly with seventy days notice.